spica-engine/spica/docs/content/guide/function.md

 }
 ```

-In the example code above changes variable which passed to our function on first parameter contains all the information about the changes.
+In the example code above changes variable which passed to our function on the first parameter contains all the information about the changes.

-Content of `changes` variable with `INSERT` event and `full document` option enabled will look like this;
+Content of `changes` variable with the `INSERT` event and `full document` option enabled will look like this;

 ```typescript
 {